 Pro Tip: If you are thinking about sending your collateral or small boxes via FedEx or UPS, direct-to-show or advance warehouse you might want to think again.
 There will usually be special handling charges for these items and they will often not be accepted to advance warehouse but direct-to-show only.
 Boxes have a tendency to get lost on the way to your booth space, so when possible, ship to your hotel or exhibit provider.
 This will help to ensure you have what you need for a successful show.

 Second is properly packing your booth freight.
 Can all of your items fit in one or two crates?
-Does it make sense to ship odd shaped items on top of your crate.
-In addition; These are all things our team is tuned in to when packing and arranging for shipment of your rental booth.
+Does it make sense to ship odd-shaped items on top of your crate?
+In addition; These are all things our team is tuned in to when packing and arranging for the shipment of your rental booth.

-Third is reducing the weight of your shipment where possible.
-We specialize in giving more booth for less money which is why we design and build rental solutions from lighter materials such as aluminum frame structure, printed Sintra, tension fabric for the purpose of reducing shipping and Material Handling costs.
+The third is reducing the weight of your shipment where possible.
+We specialize in giving more booths for less money which is why we design and build rental solutions from lighter materials such as aluminum frame structure, printed Sintra, tension fabric for the purpose of reducing shipping and Material Handling costs.
 We’re looking at reducing the overall costs in using a rental booth, not just the cost of the booth itself.